mozilla-rally/facebook-pixel-hunt/README.md

 * [Node.js](https://nodejs.org/en/)
 * [Mozilla web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/)

 This repository contains the code needed to build the Facebook Pixel Hunt Web Extension.
-The study submits data through [Mozilla Rally's Web Extension](https://github.com/mozilla-rally/rally-core-addon), or can be run locally without Mozilla Rally installed on your computer.
+This extension is a playtest version which only collects and stores data locally.

 ## Quickstart